top of page

 Claire Cronshaw (founder of the group)

-A proofreader and copyeditor specialising in indie fiction.
+An editor and writing coach specialising in indie fiction.
 Her academic background is in English Literature, and she is a qualified teacher.

 Judith Coyle